johnbarnden/johnbarnden.github.io/README.md

-I have just started constructing this repository.
-It will take me quite a while.
+I have only recently started constructing this repository.
+It will take me quite a while to finish.
-So far I have only created the top page (index.html).
-Its links may not go anywhere!
+Some links may not go anywhere!